It’s nearly Mother’s Day, and many are celebrating the women that have helped shape their lives.

 Sure, the messes are different, but both PR pros and mothers are versed in handling crises and taking care of sticky situations.

-You won’t change a diaper as part of a PR nightmare, but you might have to slog through some unsavory social media comments or coach your executive prior to making a statement to stop backlash and repair trust.
+You won’t change a diaper as part of a PR nightmare (hopefully!?), but you might have to slog through some unsavory social media comments or coach your executive prior to making a statement to stop backlash and repair trust.

 2. You succeed despite background noise.

-Mothers are outstanding at multi-tasking and drowning out background noise, including the latest episode of “Snow Patrol” blaring in the background or a toddler wailing after being put in a time out.
+Mothers are outstanding at multi-tasking and drowning out background noise, including the latest episode of “Paw Patrol” blaring in the background or a toddler wailing after being put in a time out.

 For PR pros, that background noise isn’t chatter from your co-workers as you’re on a client call.
 Rather, it often comes in the form of the plethora of marketing messages and branding content that proliferate digital media channels.
 Savvy communicators can cut through the noise by producing outstanding content to gain consumers’ attention.